rudidude86/gura-lang.github.io/documents/Object-Oriented-Programming.md

         // any process
     }

-After an instance is created, you can call an instance method `Print()` like below, where `p` is the created instance:
+After an instance is created, you can call an instance method with it.
+Below is an example to call an instance method `Print()`, where `p` is the created instance:

     p.Print()